buildbot/buildbot/master/contrib/README.txt

 zsh/_buildbot: zsh tab-completion file for 'buildbot' command.
 Put it in one
                of the directories appearing in $fpath to enable tab-completion in zsh.

+bash/buildslave: bash tab-completion file for 'buildbot' command.
+Source this
+                 file to enable completions in your bash session.
+This is typically accomplished by placing the file into the appropriate 'bash_completion.d' directory.